IntersectMBO/cardano-node/doc/getting-started/install.md

-# Installing the node from source
+# Installing the Node from Source

 **Latest version:** [https://github.com/input-output-hk/cardano-node/releases](https://github.com/input-output-hk/cardano-node/releases)

 #### Prerequisites

-Set up your platform:

-You will need:
+To set up your platform you will need the following:

-* An x86 host \(AMD or Intel\), Virtual Machine or AWS instance with at least 2 cores, 4GB of RAM and at least 10GB of free disk space;
+* An x86 host \(AMD or Intel\), virtual machine or AWS instance with at least 2 cores, 4GB of RAM, and at least 10GB of free disk space;
 * A recent version of Linux.

 #### Install dependencies

-We need the following packages and tools on our Linux system to download the source code and build it:
+You need the following packages and tools on your Linux system to download the source code and build it:

 * the version control system `git`,
 * the `gcc` C-compiler,